 - You want a feature-rich site.
 While you do get access to Weebly’s App Center, the sheer fact that Weebly isn’t really updating the platform makes us wonder how much longer these integrations will be supported.

-- You want to add an online store.
-It’d be better to use the more regularly-updated Square Online editor instead (or one of the other ecommerce builders on this list).
+- You want to sell products online.
+It’d be better to use the more regularly-updated Square Online editor instead (or one of the other ecommerce website builders on this list).
 Weebly’s customer login feature is also incompatible with its website membership features, which is inconvenient if you want both an online store and member-exclusive content

 So now you’ve seen some of the best website builders available to small businesses.